Save up to 25%… Shop Our Birthday Sale Now!

 Dispensing & Dosing Reishi Mushroom For Dogs

 It’s also important to remember that reishi is very bitter.
 The easiest way to administer the reishi is either in capsule form or as a pet chew.
-Dr. Rob Silver, Real Mushrooms Chief Veterinary Officer and product formulator, created 2 wonderful Real Mushrooms pet chews and both contain reishi!
-Our Relax chews for pets is calming and our Immune chews are for supporting the immune system.
+Dr. Rob Silver, Real Mushrooms Chief Veterinary Officer and product formulator, created 2 wonderful Real Mushrooms pet chews containing reishi!
+Our Relax chews for pets are calming and our Immune chews are for supporting the dog’s immune system.

 Reishi mushrooms for dogs chart - dosage table